This interview first appeared in

 Translated by Haymann Lau.

 Fruit Chan was born in Guangzhou in 1959 and raised in Hong Kong.
 He entered the film industry in the early ’80s, working as an assistant director.
 In 1991, he directed his first feature, Finale in Blood.
-Made in Hong Kong (1997) is his second feature.
+His follow-up, Made in Hong Kong (1997), is the first part of his “Handover Trilogy.“

 Made in Hong Kong has drawn the acclaim of the media and on the international festival circuit.
 Chan claims that he is not an imagist, but simply someone speaking through images.
 Chan’s true ambition was to portray a gloomy future through the eyes of a few kids growing up in public housing.
 Throughout the interview, he emphasized time and again that he is not making a high-sounding “art film,” but crafting with commercial calculations.
 But Made in Hong Kong is no doubt made with exquisite skill, a statement of its time.

 Owing to the meagre income and the lack of autonomy, I had not been involved in any directorial role for a few years.
 In 1995, the year when cinema turned 100 years old, I felt that having assisted so many directors, it was time I made a film for myself!
 I had just finished a deal with a certain company for a film featuring a fresh new cast.
 The scene-by-scene shooting script was ready, but the boss changed his mind saying there was no market for that type of film.
 So I decided to do it without him and carry it on my own shoulders.
 Then, Andy Lau’s Team Work Production had some 40,000 feet of leftover film stock.
 So I used it and that’s it.
 The script which I started writing in late 1995 was about the irresponsible, mean-spirited, devil-may-care attitudes of some young people in Hong Kong.
 In my research, I found that these young people had nothing in mind for their future, even with 1997 drawing to a close.
 They had no prospect in life.